futrime/lip/docs/tooth_json_file_reference.md

 ## `format_version` (required)

-Indicates the format of the tooth.json file.
-Lip will parse tooth.json according to this field.
+Indicates the format of the tooth.json file. lip will parse tooth.json according to this field.

 ### Examples